Ellen S. Baker

-Ellen Louise Shulman Baker, M.D., M.P.H. (born April 27, 1953) is an American physician and a former NASA astronaut.
+Ellen Louise Shulman Baker (born April 27, 1953) is an American physician and a former NASA astronaut.
 Baker is a veteran of three shuttle flights and logged more than 686 hours in space.
 Baker served as Chief of the Education/Medical Branch of the NASA Astronaut Office until her retirement in 2011 after more than 30 years of service to NASA.

 Family

 The daughter of physician Mel and politician Claire Shulman, she was born in Fayetteville, North Carolina, but raised in New York City.
 She is married to Kenneth J. Baker.
-They have two daughters: Karen Sarah and Meredith Claire.
+They have two daughters.